-The good thing about a dongle is that it will pipe wi-fi around the area where the dongle is, so it is a quick and easy way to get wi-fi on your boat that can be accessed by more than one person at a time.
+The good thing about a dongle or mobile wifi device is that it will pipe wi-fi around the area where the dongle is, so it is a quick and easy way to get wi-fi on your boat that can be accessed by more than one person at a time.
 Although it may not fill your whole boat, so some tactical positioning of the dongle may be needed.

 - Easy to Setup

 - Can be positioned for better signal

 - Cheaper than a full router/ antenna setup

 - Signal inside boat not as good